 THE IMAGINED LIFE AND LOVE OF TROUBADOUR COUNTESS BEATRIZ DE DIA.

-The first concertplay written by Clare Norburn.
-This intimate piece of “concert-theatre” takes you back to the heady atmosphere of Provence in the 12th century.
-The evening combines the plaintive music and poetry of the troubadours, foot-stomping medieval dances and a narrative for actor Anna Demetriou as the redoubtable Beatriz de Dia (medieval Amy Winehouse).
+The first concertplay (where music and theatre collide) by Clare Norburn.
+This intimate piece takes you back to the heady atmosphere of 12th-century Provence, soundtracked by the plaintive music and poetry of the troubadours, lively medieval dances and a narrative for an actor as the redoubtable Beatriz de Dia (medieval Amy Winehouse).

 The story imagines how Beatriz came to write her impassioned song 'A Chantar', the only example of a troubadour song by a woman, where both the poetry and melody have survived.
 Beatriz’s poetry is grounded in the rules of courtly love.
 She lives in a world where emotions are sacrificed to the strait-jacket of ritual: her only recourse is to channel her pain, love and desire for revenge into this passionate song.

 “Vision and Unsung Heroine were concertplay films released by The Telling in 2020, the soundtracks of which are heard here.
 Both are austere, serene and highly evocative, telling the stories of Hildegard von Bingen and Comtessa de Dia, a 13th-century female troubadour”

 Bloomington Early Music Festival

 Unsung Heroine was my first attempt at a concert/play in 2010.
 I didn’t know if I could write and the whole experience was, and continues to be, a learning curve.
 That means the narrative has been through many versions – each shorter than the previous.
 For many years I had been fascinated by the troubadours, a large group of poet-musician/singer-songwriters, both men and women, who worked in southern France from approximately 1100 to 1270.
 The music and poetry are complex and I wanted to try and provide a way into them for a first-time listener.